NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 # EDUCATION

-**University of California, Los Angeles**, PhD in Comparative Politics and Government   expected 2020
+**University of California, Los Angeles**, PhD in Comparative Politics and Government   2020

 Topic: "*Political Economy of Technological Development*"